Excellence Reporter: Taco, what is the meaning of life?

 If we live our life this way, miracles happen.
 Life starts to flow.
 Not getting caught up in all sorts of ‘mud mind,’ it becomes crucial to create a sense of coming home to ourselves.
 Being in harmony with the universe – or as the Chinese say, in harmony with Heaven and Earth – this energy will naturally radiate outwards.
 Life starts to make sense.

 For me the meaning of life is to make it light.
 ‘Mud-mind’ leaves us constipated, stagnated and often frustrated.
-Look around at how many people have a deep frown on their forehead.
 Many of us feel deeply dissatisfied with life.
 But hey, the good news is: you can wake up in this moment and free your mind.
 Travel light!

 Learning to empty our cup – empty our head from judgments, opinions, negative thoughts and emotions – automatically our cup of life will be filled with gratefulness, happiness, inspiration and love.
 Like a lotus flower that grows from the mud, so we can transform our ‘mud-mind’ slowly into a mind flower.